jerett/multicast-ip-service/README.md

 #Intrudution
-muticast-ip-service provides service that client can obtain server's ip by multicasting .
+* muticast-ip-service provides service that client can obtain server's ip by multicasting .
+* different server can set different key to distinguish

 #usage

 ##server
-* Server run a dameon process which multicast ip every 5 seconds
+* Server run a dameon process which multicast ip every 2 seconds
-* usage: multicast_ip_serverd interface
+* usage: multicast_ip_serverd interface key(option)

 ##client
 * Client attemp to get server ip via multicasting , and you can set a timeout.